-Upon its creation in 2015, the Office of Immigrant Affairs quickly set out to work with community partners to develop the first Welcoming San José Plan, to build a City based on Civic, Economic, Linguistic, and Social Integration, 2016-2019.
+Upon its creation in 2015, the Office of Immigrant Affairs quickly set out to work with community partners to develop the first Welcoming San José Plan, to build a city based on Civic, Economic, Linguistic, and Social Integration, 2016-2019.

 The world has changed dramatically since 2016 and the creation of the first Welcoming San José Plan.
-While we had developed an aspirational three-year plan to support San José's immigrant community, the anti-immigrant policies and rhetoric of the federal Administration required the Office of Immigrant Affairs to play defense more than offense, to be reactive rather than proactive.
+While we had developed an aspirational three-year plan to support San José's immigrant community, the and unemployment, and sense of safety in their own City.